looker-open-source/components/src/components/Flex/Flex.md

 The `<Flex />` component lets you utilize [flex box](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) to create a wide variety of layouts, with powerful alignment, directional, and space distribution abilities.

 ### Basic Usage
 The `<Flex />` component has the ability to control the layout direction and order of its children.
-By default the children will layout in a row.
-For example if we wrap a series of `<Box />` components in `<Flex />` they will render next to each other..
+By default the children will layout in a line.
+For example if we wrap a series of `<Box />` components in `<Flex />` they will render next to each other.

 ```js
 <Flex>